 The name was changed in October 2003 to ‘Little Chalfont Village Society’.

-During the 6 years, it was responsible for organising the hanging basket scheme, the Christmas lights and the annual Village Day.
+During the 6 years of its existence, it was responsible for organising the hanging basket scheme, the Christmas lights and the annual Village Day.

 Little Chalfont Community Association was formed in April 2009 following an amalgamation between the Village Society and the Revitalisation Group